I-am-the-senate/FOCmicropython/README.md

 Thus i started from Simple foc algorism to make a library that actually works, and it does

 The AS5600 library comes from that.

+The video shows it driving a generator backwards to make it spin.

+For regular FOC, the functions should be fairly self explainatory, just change your pins and it should just work.